snlxnet/YapTyp/main.typ

 - Tab Sync

 #notes[
-  *YapTyp* is Yet Another Presentation tool for TYPst that
+  *YapTyp* was initially built for my talk at the uni.
+  The idea was that different versions of PowerPoint and LibreOffice handle videos and speaker notes differently, but the browser is the same everywhere.

+  This project
   - generates HTML, not PDF
   - allows inserting videos into the presentation
+    - but then we needed to make a book so if you don't use the notes it will run in book mode
   - allows opening a window with speaker notes (kinda like impressjs)
-  - but does not support animations (yet)
+  - but does not support animations

+  Speaker notes don't allow using anything that isn't convertable to MarkDown.
-  Example *bold*, _italic_, and https://example.com link text ]
+  Example *bold*, _italic_, and https://example.com link text.
+]
 #next()